Charged Higgs Observability via Charged Higgs Pair Production at Future Lepton Collider: Two Higgs Doublet Model

+In above Equation the $ \kappa $ factors represent the Yukawa couplings and their values for 2HDM type-I are given in Table ~\ref{tab:mz} . \

-The coupling for the interaction between higgs boson pair and gauge boson like $ H^{\pm}W^{\pm}H^{0} $ can be estimated by using the gauge coupling structure and the angles $\alpha$ and $\beta$.
-The coupling relation \cite{bb} is given below in equation \eqref{eq:mi}
+For all types of 2HDM, W and Z boson couplings with neutral Higgs bosons are identical.
+Light Higgs ‘h’ and heavy Higgs ‘H’ couplings with either ZZ or WW are equal to $ \sin(\beta-\alpha) $ and $\cos(\beta-\alpha) $ times the corresponding standard model couplings respectively.
+The coupling for the interaction between higgs boson pair and gauge boson like $ H^{\pm}W^{\pm}H $ can be estimated by using the gauge coupling structure and the angles $\alpha$ and $\beta$.
+The coupling relations \cite{bb} are given below in Equations ~\eqref{eq:ms},\eqref{eq:ms1} and \eqref{eq:ms2}.